Business rates in England: Business rates multipliers

 The multiplier is set by central government, and is uniform.
 Power to set the multiplier in Wales has been devolved to the National Assembly for Wales.
 A special case exists where a defined special authority can set its own multiplier within centrally defined limits.
 The only currently qualifying authority is the City of London.
 The multiplier is increased annually, in April.
 The increase is capped at the same proportion as the increase in the Retail Prices Index for the month of September the preceding year.
 When re-valuations take place, the multiplier is adjusted so that the overall change across the country is the same as the Retail Prices Index change.

 The introduction of Small Business Rate Relief in 2005 added a supplement to the UBR to fund the relief.
 The income from business rates currently does not go directly to the local authority (unlike Council Tax); rather, it is pooled centrally and redistributed to the authorities.
-In 2014-15 authorities in England collected a total of £22.9 billion in business rates, representing 3.53% of the total UK tax income and achieving an average in-year collection rate of 98.1%.
+In financial year 2014–15, authorities in England collected a total of £22.9 billion in business rates, representing 3.53% of the total UK tax income and achieving an average in-year collection rate of 98.1%.

 For 2016/17 the multiplier is 49.7 pence and the small business rate multiplier is 48.4 pence.
-The multiplier for 2017/18 is 47.9 pence, which means that this tax has increased in real terms by 37.6% since its inception in 1990.
+The multiplier for 2017/18 is 47.9 pence, which means that as of that date, this tax has increased in real terms by 37.6% since its inception in 1990.
 The rateable values are updated to current market values, but the multiplier has increased from 34.8p (or 34.8%) to 47.9p (47.9%).

 Reliefs

 The bill may also be reduced by having one or more reliefs applied to it, such as reliefs for empty properties, or for charities.
 Reliefs are administered by the local authority and they do not affect the rateable value of a property.
 While some are mandatory, others are at the discretion of the local authority, who also have to bear, in whole or in part, the costs of some reliefs.
 In addition to specific reliefs, a hardship relief is available at the discretion of the local authority.
-A relief on non-agricultural business on agricultural land or former agricultural buildings has been removed with effect from 14 August 2006.
+A relief on non-agricultural business on agricultural land or former agricultural buildings was removed with effect from 14 August 2006.